tomfieber/tomfieber.github.io/docs/references/cheatsheets/NoSQL/index.md

 '\"`{\r;$Foo}\n$Foo \\xYZ\u0000
 ```

-> [!tip] Figure out which characters are processed
+!!! tip
-> Send individuals characters to see how the application responds
+	To figure out which characters are processed, send individuals characters to see how the application responds.

 ### Confirm Conditional Behavior